vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

 ### Implementation

-Implementation details mostly concern creating, storing, and updating `ackId`’s and statuses.
+First, we describe implementation details for creating, storing, and updating `ackId`’s and statuses.
 The following suggested implementation prioritizes memory efficiency.

+Second, we describe implementation details for channel behavior.

-#### Data Structures
+#### AckId Data Structures

 * A [bitvec](https://docs.rs/bitvec/0.22.3/bitvec/) (or similar structure)
-  `ack_ids_in_use` whose indices represent `ackId`’s, max size is determined by `max_pending_acks`, and is initialized with all `0`'s'.
+  `ack_ids_in_use` whose indices represent `ackId`’s, max size is determined by `max_pending_acks_per_channel`, and is initialized with all `0`'s'.
 A value of `0` at an index indicates that the `ackId` is not in-use.
 A value of `1` indicates in-use.
-* A bitvec `ack_ids_ack_status` whose indices also correspond to `ackId`’s, max size is determined by `max_pending_acks`, and is initialized with all `0`'s.
+* A bitvec `ack_ids_ack_status` whose indices also correspond to `ackId`’s, max size is determined by `max_pending_acks_per_channel`, and is initialized with all `0`'s.
 A value of `0` at an index indicates that the associated request data has not yet been delivered.
 A value of `1` indicates that the data has been delivered.
-  These two bitvecs will be wrapped in a struct with useful methods.
-A single bitvec is not necessarily sufficient as we care about 3 states: `ackId` is available, `ackId` is pending/dropped, and `ackId` is delivered.
 * An index pointer `currently_available_ack_id` initialized with `0`.
+* The above will be wrapped in a simple struct with utility methods.
+Note, a single bitvec is not necessarily sufficient as we care about 3 states: `ackId` is available, `ackId` is pending/dropped, and `ackId` is delivered.

-#### Process
+#### AckId Process

 * Assigning and updating `ackId`’s and statuses
   * To assign a new `ackId` to a new request, we use the